arialdomartini/arialdomartini.github.io/_posts/2023-08-10-property-testing.md

 | "About account names, you cannot have 2 "john.doe". <br/>"john.doe" and "John.Doe" are the same account                                                                                                                 |
 | "Say a customer purchases `2` cups of coffee, `1` milk and `1` muffin for `4` people.<br/>`4` people are entitled for `Promotion 1`, `20%` discount, `1 EUR`.<br/>Milk and Muffin activates `Promotion 2`, `0.8 EUR`.<br/>In this case, we apply `Promotion 1`" |

-Both the levels are important.<br/>
+Both levels are important.<br/>
 On the one hand, abstract rules are very powerful, because they are concise and they have a general application.<br/>
-On the other hand, the examples (which are derivated from abstract rules) ease the comprehension.
+On the other hand, the examples &mdash; which are derivated from abstract rules &mdash; ease the comprehension.

 Unfortunately, when it comes to translating requirements to tests, we only code with examples.
-And this is risky: after all, the application must work in all the cases, not only in the few ones covered by the examples.
+Not only is this risky &mdash; after all, the application must work in all the cases, not exclusively in the few ones covered by the examples &mdash; it is also a lost opportunity, a loss of information in the communication between business and development.

 Indeed, we rarely do any effort for expressing the rules in their more general form.<br/>
 Not our fault.
 We don't because the tools provided by TDD are very much example-based.
 It's mostly a technical limitation: we just don't know how to translate `"products are always sorted alphabetically"` without resorting to a specific list of products.

 If TDD is about coding examples, Property-based Testing is about coding the pure rules.<br/>
 PBT provides a way to express the business functionalities abstracting from the specific examples.
-In a sense, to capture their core essence.<br/>
+In a sense, to capture their core essence.

-The selling point of PBT is: it leads you to deepen your understanding of the domain problem by forcing you to write statements independent from specific values.
+That's exactly the selling point of PBT, to me: it leads you to deepen your understanding of the domain problem by forcing you to write statements independent from specific anectodal cases.

-As a side effect, you will get an excellent tool for catching nasty bugs.
+As a side effect, you will get an excellent tool for catching nasty bugs and, most likely, a lot of fun.

 ## Show me the code